<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 As pc/nametag’s digital marketing guru, Brooke is passionate about creating content that connects and converts.
 In her free time, she enjoys playing video games and ghost hunting in haunted locations around Wisconsin.

-You have your venue scoped out, your schedule in your head, your eye on keynote speakers – this whole event thing is pretty much figured out.
-But how do you get butts in seats?
+You have your venue scoped out, your schedule in your head, your eye on keynote speakers – this whole event thing is pretty much figured out, right?
+Now you just need to get people through the door.

-Conferences, meetings and events are most fun when they’re buzzing with likeminded individuals learning, networking, and having a great time together, but sometimes getting people through the doors can be the most daunting part of the entire process.
+Conferences, meetings and events are most fun when they’re buzzing with excited people learning, networking, and having a great time together, but sometimes getting people to sign up for your event can be the most daunting part of the entire process.

-If you’re overwhelmed with how to go about promoting your event to the right group of people, you’ve come to the right place.
-Here are 11 juicy tips from me, a seasoned digital marketing manager, on how to market your event and get people to actually show up.
+If you’re overwhelmed with how to promote your event to the right group of people, you’ve come to the right place.
+Here are 11 tips from a seasoned digital marketer on how to promote your event and get people to actually show up.

 • Total number of registrations